prometheus/prometheus/docs/querying/examples.md

 ## Subquery

-This query returns 5-minute rate of `http_requests_total` metric for the past 30 minutes, at a resolution of 1 minute.
+Return the 5-minute rate of the `http_requests_total` metric for the past 30 minutes, with a resolution of 1 minute.

     rate(http_requests_total[5m])[30m:1m]

-This is an example of nested subquery.
-The subquery for the `deriv` function uses default resolution.
+This is an example of a nested subquery.
+The subquery for the `deriv` function uses the default resolution.
 Note that using subqueries unnecessarily is unwise.

     max_over_time(deriv(rate(distance_covered_total[5s])[30s:5s])[10m:])